CellProfiler/CellProfiler-Analyst/README.txt

 ---------------------------------
   VI.
 Known Issues
 ---------------------------------
-* Color channel menu bullets may fall out of sync with displayed colors when you toggle channels on/off with Ctrl+1,2,3...
-* Please report other bugs, issues, or feature requests to the forum at cellprofiler.org/forum
 * Per-well csv data can't be loaded into PlateMapBrowser if the plate and well columns don't match the corresponding columns in the image table.
 This may happen when a group is defined in the properties file that selects columns